carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 > ## Using Channel.fromPath
 >
 >  Use the `Channel.fromPath` method to create a channel containing all files in the `data/yeast/` directory.
-> Add an option to include hidden files.
+> Add an option, `hidden`, to include hidden files .
 > Then print all file name using the view operator.
 >
 > > ## Solution